VBog/Bg-Bible-References/readme.txt

 == Changelog ==

+= 2.4.5 =

+* Some improvements of tooltip, incl.
+FireFox bug.

 = 2.4.4 =

 * Fixed bug.
 WP didn't allow visitors that are not logged in to see verses in the tooltip.